junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Liberty continue attack, all think no way out, Dean trust Cas, ask them all for faith, look away from Cas for a sec, Cas disappear, Liberty & other statues disappear, Cas move back, still statue
 >
-> Doctor wants to sonic Cas, Dean furious, think Doctor wants to hurt/destroy him, but actually to link his time energy to call Tardis, can bring them all back to 2012 (but can't cure Cas)
+> Doctor wants to sonic Cas, Dean furious, think Doctor wants to hurt him (happened before to other angels before), but actually to link his time energy to call Tardis, can bring them all back to 2012 (but can't cure Cas)
 >
 > Dean finalizes the decision to suicide to save Cas (hesitant for saving world, determined if it saves Cas)
 >